d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

-While running the encoder on the input sequence is relatively straightforward, how to handle the input and output of the decoder requires more care.
+While running the encoder on the input sequence is relatively straightforward, handling the input and output of the decoder requires more care.
 The most common approach is sometimes called *teacher forcing*.
 Here, the original target sequence (token labels)